ctrivino1/Databricks-and-Pyspark-ML-Regression-/README.md

 * Creating Random Forest models
 * Creating Gradient Boosting models
 * Creating an Artifical Neural Newtork
-* Databricks ML flow trackiing system (Definilty you will have to look up.
+* Databricks ML flow trackiing system (You definilty will have to look up some of the code.
 But in short stores models, parameters, and metrics)
 * Databricks hyper opt library optimization
-* How to save a data to delta Lake
+* How to save a data table to delta Lake
+* One-Hot encoding (linear regression file)

 #### In the future I would like to find a way to show how to use shapely charts with Pyspark models.
 Shapely charts are very powerful in explaining a ML model.
-I will work on updating my notebooks.
+I will work on updating my notebooks with some Shapely charts in the future.